commanderx16/x16-docs/VERA Programmer's Reference.md

 	</tr>
 </table>

-**TILE_BASE** points to the character data.
-This data is organized as 8 bytes per character entry.
-Each byte represents 1 line of character data, where bit 7 represents the left-most pixel and bit 0 the right-most pixel.
-If the bit is set the foreground color is used, otherwise the background color.
+**TILE_BASE** points to the tile data.

+Each bit in the tile data specifies one pixel.
+If the bit is set the foreground color as specified in the map data is used, otherwise the background color as specified in the map data is used.

 ### Mode 1 – 256 color text mode